kousthubha-sky/UnifiedAPI-mvp/IMPLEMENTATION_COMPLETE.md

 # Supabase Schema & Auth Setup - Implementation Complete

-This document summarizes the complete implementation of the Supabase schema and authentication setup for the PaymentHub API.
+This document summarizes the complete implementation of the Supabase schema and authentication setup for the OneRouter API.

 ## ✅ All Acceptance Criteria Met